There are changes to this service due to COVID-19. Check the latest updates.

 Please note: All death registrations are completed over the telephone during the pandemic.
 The death must be registered within 5 days (unless the coroner is involved) and the registrar cannot delay the registration to another time.
 The registrar may call you at any time in the day, Monday – Sunday.

 You can register the death if you are:

 - Someone who was present at the death

 - An administrator at the hospital

 - The person making the arrangements with the funeral directors

-If the death you wish to register occurred at one of the following locations an appointment should be booked at Southampton Register Office:
+If the death you wish to register occurred at one of the following locations you should register the death with Southampton Register Office:

 - Southampton General Hospital

 - A death occurred at a home address within the Southampton City Council boundary.
 This is essentially postcode areas SO14–SO19.
 However, there are some exceptions, so please check with the local authority of the area where you should register the death